zoekirsh/ruby-basics-assessment-newsletter/README.md

 The title comes first.
 On the next line is the byline, `by: [author]`.
 On the following line is the text of the article.

-When your method is working right, you should see the `Mining` article above in the output of `ruby newsletter.rb` instead of `TODO - format article with title, byline, and text`.
+When your method is working right, you should see the `Mining` article above in the output of `ruby newsletter.rb` instead of `Step 4 - format article with title, byline, and text`.

 ### 5. Write the rest of the `print_articles` method to print all the articles

-Right now, `print_articles` only prints one article - the first article in the `ARTICLES` array.
-It should print out all of the articles.
+Right now, `print_articles` only prints one article - the first article in the `articles` argument that's passed in.
+It should print out all of the articles that are passed in.

-Fix the `print_articles` method so that it prints all of the articles formatted with `format_article`.
+Fix the `print_articles` method so that it prints all the articles passed in, formatted with `format_article`.

-### 6. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`
+At this point, your output should match the output in `sample_output.txt`

 If you'd like to see if there are any differences between the results, you can run `diff sample_output.txt <(ruby newsletter.rb)`.
 That will show the lines of difference between your output and `sample_output.txt`.
 If there is no difference, no lines will be printed.

+### 6. Update `generate_newsletter` to work with more inputs

+Running `ruby newsletter.rb` should generate a newsletter with 3 articles.
+If you pass a number to the program, like `ruby newsletter.rb 10`, it should generate a newsletter with that many articles (or all of the articles, if the number is larger than the articles in the data).

+If the input is not a number, the program should print `number of articles should be a number more than 0`.

+Update the `generate_newsletter` method so that

+### 7. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 **After you check that you are getting the right output, commit your solution.** That way you have a snapshot of your working version before you make any further changes.